Powell: A stronger job market is key to combating inequality

 But Powell said recent history showed that in the current environment, with inflation remaining dormant, the Fed could pursue policies to drive unemployment much lower than it has in the past.

+Barkin also said that online retraining might be necessary for many workers.

+“That of course would require expansion of access to broadband,” Barkin said.

-In response to a question about a shortage of coins at banks, Powell said the shutdowns caused by the pandemics had raised concerns about circulation of coins and currency, which the Fed’s 12 regional banks are in charge of supplying to commercial banks.
+In response to a question about a shortage of coins at banks, Powell said the shutdowns caused by the pandemics had raised concerns about circulation of coins, which the Fed’s 12 regional banks are in charge of supplying to commercial banks.

 “With the partial closure of the economy, the flow of funds through the economy has stopped,” Powell said.
 “We are working with the Mint and the Reserve Banks and as the economy re-opens we are starting to see money move around again.”